mctata/ultimate_marketing_team/docs/deployment/DEPLOYMENT_GUIDE.md

 ### Setting Up Credentials

+You have two options for managing deployment credentials:

+#### Option 1: Using Bitwarden (Recommended)

-Before deploying, fetch the secure credentials from Bitwarden:
+Fetch the secure credentials from Bitwarden:

 ```bash
 # Unlock your Bitwarden vault first if needed